Ana-Niko-byte/seeds-n-saps/README.md

 I needed to reduce the size of my images to improve website performance, user experience and website speed.

 ![image file size savings after decompression](docs/images/image-compress.png)

+All images that couldn't be compressed using Tinypng were compressed using Compress JPEGS

 #### HTML Validator
 HTML validation was done using the W3C Markup Validation Service.
 There were a few issues found only on the second page, and were immediately addressed to resolve them.